 Best places to stay in Quebec City in Les Rivieres:MORE HOTELS IN LES RIVIERES

 If you want to stay near QuebecCity Jean Lesage International Airport (YQB), here are some suggestions of the Quebec City Airport Hotels:

 Luxury ($$$): Hôtel Le Bonne Entente This 5-star hotel provides a seasonal outdoor pool, a restaurant and a bar, a 24-hour front desk, tour desk, laundry services, and spa and wellness.

 Mid-range ($$): Hotel Sepia This 4-star modern hotel offers free parking and is only 10 minutes’ drive by car from Old Quebec.
 It features an on-site restaurant and free WiFi.

 Budget ($): Hôtel Cofortel This 3-star hotel is within a short drive by car from Québec City Jean Lesage International Airport and Quebec city centre.
-It provides spacious rooms with soothing colours, a small fridge, coffee machine and flat-screen cable TV while the bathrooms provide toiletries and a hairdryer.
+It provides spacious rooms with a coffee machine and flat-screen cable TV.

-Don’t stress too much if you are still struggling to pin down the best areas to stay in Quebec City.
+Don’t stress too much if you are still struggling to pin down the where to stay.
 Remember that Quebec is a compact enough city that you can travel between all of its various neighbourhoods and districts with ease.
 Wherever you wind up staying, you won’t have to miss anything.